weyoss/graphql-bookshelfjs/README.md

 ### Using 'extra' parameter (from v1.0.2)

 Starting from release 1.0.2, 'extra' parameter was added to resolver.

 Query parameters from client requests are automatically translated into where closes.
-Sometimes we need to execute complex queries (using order by, limit, etc.), when dealing with pagination for example.
-So 'extra' parameter was added to enable us to apply any knex query builder method to our bookshelf model.
+Sometimes we need to have more control of our models using complex queries (when dealing with pagination for example).
+With the help of 'extra' parameter we can apply any knex query builder method to our bookshelf model.

 In the listing bellow you can see how you could use 'extra' parameter:

 ```javascript
     let RootQuery = new graphQL.GraphQLObjectType({